Margaret Fuller: Legacy and criticism

 Another admirer of Fuller was Susan B. Anthony, a pioneer of women's rights, who wrote that Fuller "possessed more influence on the thought of American women than any woman previous to her time".
 Fuller's work may have partially inspired the Seneca Falls Convention in 1848.
-Anthony, along with Elizabeth Cady Stanton and Matilda Joslyn Gage wrote in their History of Woman Suffrage that Fuller "was the precursor of the Women's Rights agitation".
+Anthony, along with Elizabeth Cady Stanton and Matilda Joslyn Gage, wrote in their History of Woman Suffrage that Fuller "was the precursor of the Women's Rights agitation".
 Modern scholars have suggested Woman in the Nineteenth Century was the first major women's rights work since Mary Wollstonecraft's A Vindication of the Rights of Woman (1792), though an early comparison between the two women came from George Eliot in 1855.
 It is unclear if Fuller was familiar with Wollstonecraft's works; in her childhood, her father prevented her from reading them.
 In 1995, Fuller was inducted into the National Women's Hall of Fame.

-Fuller, however, was not without her critics.
-A one-time friend, the English writer Harriet Martineau was one of her harshest detractors after Fuller's death.
+Fuller was not without her critics.
+A one-time friend, the English writer Harriet Martineau, was one of her harshest detractors after Fuller's death.
 Martineau said that Fuller was a talker rather than an activist, that she had "shallow conceits" and often "looked down upon persons who acted instead of talking finely ... and despised those who, like myself, could not adopt her scale of valuation".
 The influential editor Rufus Wilmot Griswold, who believed she went against his notion of feminine modesty, referred to Woman in the Nineteenth Century as "an eloquent expression of her discontent at having been created female".
 New York writer Charles Frederick Briggs said that she was "wasting the time of her readers", especially because she was an unmarried woman and therefore could not "truly represent the female character".
 English writer and critic Matthew Arnold scoffed at Fuller's conversations as well, saying, "My G–d,[sic] what rot did she and the other female dogs of Boston talk about Greek mythology!"
 Sophia Hawthorne, who had previously been a supporter of Fuller, was critical of her after Woman of the Nineteenth Century was published: